JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest - Data Engineer
+# Joeri R. Verbiest PhD MSc - Engineer with focus on Data Engineering

 ## About me

-I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir. ing.), with over two decades of multidisciplinary experience spanning research and industry.

-Today, I have two part-time positions at Hasselt University in Belgium.
-Since February 2025, I have been a data engineer at Data Science Institute, main focus on data governance and data management.
-Simultaneously, since September 2023, I have been a engineer with the Biomedical Data Sciences group, providing targeted data engineering support for innovative health-related projects.
+I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir. ing.), with over two decades of multidisciplinary experience spanning research and industry, and today, I have two part-time positions at Hasselt University in Belgium.
+Since February 2025, I have been a data engineer at the Data Science Institute, focusing mainly on data governance and data management.
+Simultaneously, since September 2023, I have been an engineer with the Biomedical Data Sciences group, providing targeted data engineering support for innovative health-related projects.

-Previously, I served as an Engineer-Researcher and Technical Developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to FWO-funded research on auditory-motor coupling in individuals with cerebellar impairments through data and signal processing techniques.
+Previously, I served as an engineer-researcher and Technical Developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to research on auditory-motor coupling in individuals with cerebellar impairments.
 Before that, I worked on diverse projects at Karel de Grote University of Applied Science and Arts, including ML@E2dge—a study leveraging machine learning at the extreme edge for gait analysis.

 In addition to my academic background, I possess significant industry experience gained from 2007 to 2019, where I held various roles in consulting, project management, and engineering.
-These experiences have provided me with a robust, practical skill set, enabling me to effectively connect complex engineering challenges with market-driven solutions.
+These experiences have provided me with a robust, practical skill set, enabling me to connect complex engineering challenges with market-driven solutions.

 ---